150th Anniversary Britannia Royal Naval College

 The main event of the evening was the presentation of a scroll to mark the 150th Anniversary which had been drawn by District Councillor Melvyn Stone, and was presented to Captain Jerry Kyd by the Mayor Cllr Paul Allen.

-Click on the image to view a larger version of the scroll.
+Click on the image of the scroll to view a larger version.

 BRNC FREEDOM OF DARTMOUTH PARADE